Classical and quantum beam dynamics simulation of the RF photoinjector test bench: Introduction

-This study also considers the single electron quantum regime: the electron is modeled as a fully coherent Laguerre–Gaussian packet~\cite{Floettmann20, Karlovets21} with fixed transverse size and OAM.
-Collective effects, such as Coulomb interactions or space-charge effect and decoherence, are not included.
-Thus, the results represent an upper bound for coherence and structure preservation.
-Future work will extend this to multi-electron systems with realistic beam statistics.
+The single-electron regime is justified by the planned experimental capability of operating at ultralow bunch charges approaching the quasi–single-electron limit.
+Collective effects such as Coulomb repulsion and decoherence are not included in this first study; thus the results represent an upper bound on coherence and OAM-structure preservation during acceleration.

-\section{Test Bench Design}
+\section{Test bench design}

-The RF photoinjector test bench under development at JINR is a system featuring an S-band RF photogun — the source of high-quality electron beams for injection into the accelerator line.
-The overall layout, shown in Fig.~\ref{fig:test_bench}, includes the RF gun, laser beamline, magnetic focusing elements, and vacuum infrastructure.
+The RF photoinjector test bench under construction at JINR is based on an S-band 1.5-cell RF photogun and a high-power UV drive laser.
+The assembled test bench (see Fig.~\ref{fig:test_bench}) comprises the RF gun, the UV laser transport line, a steering magnet, two solenoids, and a 1.5-m vacuum beamline at $\sim 10^{-9}\ \mathrm{Torr}$.

-A copper photocathode is mounted inside the cathode assembly and illuminated by UV laser pulses synchronized with the RF phase at a wavelength of $\lambda = 262\ \mathrm{nm}$ chosen to match its work function for efficient emission~\cite{Xiang15}.
-The high accelerating field quickly brings electrons to relativistic energies, preserving beam quality at the earliest stage.

-Two solenoids are used for beam formation and control: a cathode solenoid close to the photocathode and a focusing solenoid.
-They regulate transverse phase space and beam size.
-The beam then passes through a vacuum transport section at $\sim 10^{-9}\ \mathrm{Torr}$, providing space for diagnostics and future components.
-Ion vacuum pumps along the line maintain necessary pressure levels for photocathode stability and minimizing beam scattering.
-The total line length is about 1.5~m.